fdiengott/tyler-taylor-composer/src/content/contact/index.md

 ---
 title: Contact
-description: Please reach out with any questions or interest in translation.
+description: Please reach out with any details about lessons and purchasing scores
 ---

+For details about lessons and purchasing scores, please contact me directly at Tylertaylorcomposer@gmail.com.